-ABOUT KIOSK TOUCH SCREEN TECHNOLOGY
+ABOUT TOUCH SCREENS

-Below is some of the information that Advanced Kiosks engineers review when choosing kiosk touch screen components.
+Below is some of the information that Advanced Kiosks engineers continually review when choosing kiosk touch screen components.
 This information can also help you make an informed decision when purchasing your Touch Screen Kiosk.

 A Touch Screen Monitor is actually two components:

-A sheet of glass with one of the touch technologies (described below) bonded to a monitor.
+- The Touch Screen A sheet of glass with one of the touch technologies (described below) bonded to a monitor.

 Usually an LCD Monitor (but there are a few applications where a CRT monitor is still used).